symbol/symbol-docs/source/concepts/aggregate-transaction.rst

 Cosignature transaction
 ***********************

-Cosignature transaction is used to sign :ref:`announced aggregate bonded transactions <aggregate-transaction>` with missing cosignatures.
+Cosignature transactions are used to sign :ref:`announced aggregate bonded transactions <aggregate-transaction>` with missing cosignatures.

     **Transaction to cosign**